 2- Little India

 I had returned to Singapore after nearly 10 years and it was at a propitious time when the Hindu festival — Ganesh Chaturthi — was being held to commemorate the birth anniversary of Lord Ganesha, the elephant-headed son of Lord Shiva and his consort Parvati.

 An estimated 9% of Singapore’s 5.3 million population is made up of Indians — and a large number of them were seen shopping in ‘Little India’ which was buzzing with a festive atmosphere.

-Serangoon Road, and its many tributaries, was congested with traffic, both human and motorised, as revellers were swept up in the tide of devotion.
+Serangoon Road and its many tributaries were congested with traffic, both human and motorised, as revellers were swept up in the tide of devotion.

 Shimmering decorations and lights were in abundance, shops overflowed with people buying various essentials including colourful Ganesh statues in all shapes and sizes, flowers were in great demand, as were sweets, fruits, vegetables, garlands, banana leaves and coconuts.